Ankur-10/Tic-tac-toe/README.md

-# Tic-tac-toe - It is Python game
+# Tic-tac-toe - It is a Python game